Abstract submission deadline: August 21, 2020

 Notification of Abstract Acceptance and Presentation Format

-Notifications of acceptance and format of presentation (oral or poster presentation) will be e-mailed to submitting authors before 1 May.
+Notifications of acceptance and format of presentation (oral or poster presentation) will be e-mailed to submitting authors by mid-September 2020.
 It is the responsibility of the corresponding/presenting author to inform all co-authors of the abstract’s status.

-Accepted abstracts will be published in the conference abstract book, which will be distributed during the conference.
-In addition, all abstracts will be published in the journal Reviews in Antiviral Therapy & Infectious Diseases.
+Accepted abstracts will be published in the journal Reviews in Antiviral Therapy & Infectious Diseases.
 Please note that the conference secretariat cannot be held responsible for any typing or language errors in the submitted abstracts as only the format of the abstracts will be changed and not the content.